texfaq/texfaq.github.io/FAQ-texthings.md

   - LuaTeX (executable: `luatex`)
   TeX is programmed in its own arcane, integrated, macro-based programming language.
-LuaTeX adds a second programming engine using a modern scripting language, Lua, which is ''embedded'' in a TeX-alike engine; it too reads UTF-8 and uses OpenType fonts.
+LuaTeX adds a second programming engine using a modern scripting language, Lua, which is "embedded" in a TeX-alike engine; it too reads UTF-8 and uses OpenType fonts.
 See
   [What are XeTeX and LuaTeX?](FAQ-xetex-luatex).